brunorijsman/dske-python/docs/user-guide.md

 and the encryptors.
 .

-The repository contains an example `dske-config.yaml` file, which is the default configuration:
+The repository contains an example `dske-config.yaml` file, which is the default configuration.
+In this example output, we have removed all the comments, showing only the active parts of the
+configuration:

 <pre>
 $ <b>cat dske-config.yaml</b>